RodrigoCSoares/human-detection-raspberry-firebase/README.md

 # Human detection with Firebase connection for Raspberry PI

 ## Introduction
-First of all, I would like to thank EdjeElectronics for making its repository available by implementing object detection with TensorFlow from a Raspberry PI, this project is an adaptation of his project.
+First of all, I would like to thank EdjeElectronics for making his repository available by implementing object detection with TensorFlow from a Raspberry PI, this project is an adaptation of his project.
 The purpose of this system is to detect how many people are in any environment from a webcam (connected or via IP) and send this information to Firebase Cloud Firestore.

 ## Requirements